 Where are you located?

-We are at 901 North Milton Avenue, in East Baltimore City, east of Hopkins Medical School and the Northeast Market.
-Our large, red-brick building takes up the entire block on Milton between Ashland Avenue and Eager Street.
-Our weekday business hours (8 am to 4pm) entrance is at the middle doors of the building; our weekend (Thursday, 9am to 2pm) and off hour entrance (5pm to 8pm) is on the corner of Milton and Ashland.
+We are at 901 North Milton Avenue, in the East Baltimore City, east of Hopkins Medical School and the Northeast Market.
+Our large, red-brick building takes up the whole block on Milton between Ashland Avenue and Eager Street.
+Our weekday business hours entrance is on the corner of Milton and Eager; our weekend and off hour entrance is on the corner of Milton and Ashland.

 Can I get there on public transportation?

-The MTA bus routes #21 and #56 drops you within 3 blocks of our building, at Monument and Milton.
-The Pink Line stops at Patterson Park Ave and Ashland.
+The MTA bus routes #21, #56 and the Pink Link drops you within 3 blocks of our building, at Monument and Milton.
 You could also take the Metro to the Hopkins stop and then take any east-bound bus on Monument, getting off at Milton and walk three blocks north, or walk approximately 10 blocks from the Metro station to us.

 Where can we park?

-There is free street parking on all the streets around our building, as well as in the gravel lot just across from the building.
+There is free street parking on all the streets around our building, as well as in the gravel lot just across from our entrance at corner of Milton and Eager.

 If I’m sick, may I still come to volunteer?

-If you are actively sick with a cold, flu, or other illness, we ask that you do not come in.
-Many of our clients have compromised immune systems, and it is of utmost importance we do not take any health risks.
-With advance notice, we may be able to find another task for you to do, but can’t guarantee that.
+If you are sick, getting sick, or getting over being sick, do not come in.
+Our clients have compromised immune systems, and it is with utmost importance we do not take any health risks.
 Thank you for keeping our clients in mind.

 What if I need to cancel?

-If am emergency arises on the day of your scheduled shift, please call us at 410.327.3420 x 31 or or e-mail our Volunteer Services office to be sure we know that you won’t be coming.
+If an emergency arises on the day of your scheduled shift, please call or text us at 443.904.3313 or e-mail our Volunteer Services office to be sure we know that you won’t be coming.

 Where should I stow my personal valuables while I’m volunteering?

-We recommend that you limit bringing personal valuable items with you when you volunteer.
-If you do, we have lockers available and will lend you a padlock while you’re here.
+We have lockers available and will lend you a padlock while you’re here.
 We ask that volunteer groups share lockers when they visit due to a limited number of available lockers.

 Moveable Feast is not responsible for lost or stolen items.